 RESPONSE: The conflict in these passages is one of omission.
-The Bible teaches that it relates history truly, but it does not claim to relate history exhaustively (Jn.
+The Bible teaches that it relates history truly, but it does not claim to relate history fully or exhaustively (Jn.
 21:25).
-In this case, Luke omits to mention Timothy’s travels to Athens (see harmonization below):
+In this case, Luke omits any mention of Silas and Timothy’s travels to Athens.
+Yet, this can be harmonized quite easily:

 - Paul goes to Athens (“Now those who escorted Paul brought him as far as Athens” Acts 17:15).

 - Silas and Timothy come to Athens.
 This is not mentioned in Acts.
 However, Luke does write that Paul told them “to come to him as soon as possible” (Acts 17:15).

 - Paul writes, “We sent Timothy… to strengthen and encourage you” (not mentioned in Acts; 1 Thess.
 3:2).
 Thus, Timothy went back to Thessalonica to check on them.